 Temporary Accounts - When a Trusted Agent enters the information on a new TAG Participant, the Trusted Agent chooses whether a TAG Participant requires email storage services.
 By default all temporary accounts receive the ability to forward email.
 Email addresses for Temporary accounts look like firstname.lastname@example.org by default.

-Email forwarding is a service that permits users to forward the @uchicago.edu email to other campus email servers or to outside email providers, such as a consultant's business email address, or Gmail or AOL email account.
+Email forwarding is a service that permits users to forward the @uchicago.edu email to other campus email servers or to outside email providers, such as a consultant's business email address, or Gmail email account.

 Pre-Feed Accounts- TAG Participants may wish to set up email forwarding if they are employed by a department, division, or school that maintains its own email server and they wish to read email from only one account.
 Email forwarding from the IT Services account to another account can be set up on the web.
 Instructions are available here: http://itservices.uchicago.edu/services/email/

 When email forwarding is in effect, email is forwarded directly to the specified external email server--no email is stored on our email servers.
 Pre-feed participants from departments that provide email may choose to maintain two separate email accounts: the IT Services account and their departmental account.
 However, in order to access the departmental account using xMail, the user must forward the department account to the IT Services account.
 Questions about forwarding email from a departmental account to the IT Services account should be addressed to the departmental support services.
 For additional support on email forwarding from the IT Services account, contact the IT Services Service Desk by phone at 2-5800 (773-702-5800), via email at email@example.com, or get walk-in help at the TECHB@R on the first floor of Regenstein Library during reference desk hours.